Funding Opportunities and EPA Programs Related to the Food System

 EPA specific funding opportunities for reducing wasted food are listed below.
-We will update this page with any future opportunities specific to food waste.
+We will update this page with any future opportunities specific to wasted food.

 Visit EPA grants for more information.

-Request for Applications (RFA) Supporting Anaerobic Digestion in Communities
+Request for Applications (RFA) Supporting Anaerobic Digestion (AD) in Communities

-The EPA is seeking applications for projects from states, tribes, territories and non-profit organizations to help reduce food loss and waste and divert food waste from landfills by expanding anaerobic digester (AD) capacity in the United States.
+The EPA is seeking applications for projects from states, tribes, territories, and non-profit organizations to help reduce food loss and waste, and divert food waste from landfills by expanding AD capacity in the United States.

 All applications must achieve one or more of the following objectives:

-- Support state, tribal and/or local government programs that seek to use AD to increase their organic waste diversion rates or support other sustainability goals;
+-Support state, Tribal, and/or local government programs that seek to use AD to increase their food waste diversion rates.

-- EPA Regional Grants: EPA regional offices offer grants to entities within their regions on a variety of environmental matters.
-For more information about what each region offer, visit EPA Region-Specific Grant Information.
+EPA Regional Grants: EPA regional offices offer grants to entities within their regions on a variety of environmental matters.
+For more information about what each region offers, visit EPA Region-Specific Grant Information.